With croissants of course.

-With croissants of course.
-Pain au chocolat especially.
-One or two of those and I’m good for at least a full weekend of laying on the couch reading technical manuals.
-Laminated pastry may or may not have the same effect on your spouse, but you won’t know until you try, will you?
+Deliver a few of those and she’ll let me spend the whole weekend laying on the couch watching football.
+Laminated pastry may or may not have the same effect on your spouse but you won’t know until you try, will you?
 So here, if you’ve ever wanted to know, is how to make a great croissant.

 For best eating, let them cool down to room temperature…if you can resist them that long.